Educational Materials & Risks

 - If either your annual income or your net worth is $50,000 or less, then you may invest up to $2,500.

 - If both your annual income and your net worth are greater than $44,000 but less than $107,000, then you may invest up to 5% of whichever (your annual income or your net worth) is lower.

-- If both your annual income and your net worth are greater than $107,000, then you may invest up to 10% of whichever (your annual income or your net worth) is lower
+- If both your annual income and your net worth are $107,000 or more, then you may invest up to 10% of whichever (your annual income or your net worth) is lower.

 - No one may invest more than $124,000 unless you are an accredited investor.